 - A. Fit testing will be conducted by trained EHS staff or a qualified provider prior to any issuance of a respirator and at least annually thereafter. - B. Fit testing will be done with the same make, model, style, and size of respirator the at the employee will use.
-Fit tests are not required for approved voluntary use of a filtering facepiece particulate respirator. - C. For air purifying respirators to be used in environments that do not require a fit factor greater than 100, a qualitative fit test will be performed following protocols from OR-OSHA 1910.134 Appendix A.

-- D. For work environments that require a fit factor greater than 100, a quantitative fit test must be conducted. - E. Additional fit testing will be conducted whenever an employee, supervisor, PLHCP, or program administrator makes visual observations of changes in the employee's physical condition that could affect respirator fit.
-Such conditions include, and are not limited to, facial scarring, dental changes, cosmetic surgery, or an obvious change in body weight.
+Fit tests are not required for approved voluntary use of a filtering facepiece particulate respirator. - C. PPE (hard hat, goggles, safety glasses, etc.) or personal glasses that is expected to be worn while wearing a respirator will be worn during the fit test process. - D. For air purifying respirators to be used in environments that do not require a fit factor greater than 100, a qualitative fit test will be performed following protocols from OR-OSHA 1910.134 Appendix A. - E. For work environments that require a fit factor greater than 100, a quantitative fit test must be conducted. - E. Additional fit testing will be conducted whenever an employee, supervisor, PLHCP, or program administrator makes visual observations of changes in the employee's physical condition that could affect respirator fit.
+Such conditions include, and are not limited to, facial scarring, dental changes, cosmetic surgery, or an obvious change in body weight. - F. Additional fit testing will be allowed if requested by the employee wearing the respirator.